 It is encouraging that such parallel messages are being touted so loudly - and boldly.
-Climate change is here.
+The presumption of climate change is no more.
+It is here.
 And at least two men who deeply understand its impact are optimistic, for different reasons, that we can - and will - make a difference.